30 Things Every New Software Tester Should Learn

 ✓ (Task 7) What is a bug?

 I know a bug in software when I see one, or at least I like to think I do.
 I thought it would be easy to explain what a bug is.
 When I tried to find a definition I found many that just didn't cover the scope enough.
 James Bach defines a bug as "Anything that threatens the value of the product.
 Something that bugs someone whose opinion matters".
-That is a nice high level definition.
-On Testing Computer Software you will find "most bugs cause a program to change its behavior when the programmer didn't want or expect it to, or cause the program not to change its behavior when the programmer did expect it to".
+That is a nice high-level definition.
+On Testing Computer Software you will find "most bugs cause a program to change its behaviour when the programmer didn't want or expect it to or cause the program not to change its behaviour when the programmer did expect it to".

 Think about the technology you use: